hiloki/bdash/README.md

 Contributions are very welcome!
 Please have a look at [CONTRIBUTING](CONTRIBUTING.md) for guidelines.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, IT is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.

 ## License

-Copyright © 2015 [SIROK, Inc][sirok].
-It is free software, and may be redistributed under the terms specified in the [license][mit].
+[MIT][mit] © [SIROK, Inc][sirok].

-Whenever code for bdash is borrowed or inspired by existing code, we try to credit the original developer/designer in our source code.
-Please create issues if you think any credit is absent.
+Whenever code for bdash is borrowed or inspired by existing code, we try to credit the original developer/designer in our code.
+Please create [issues][issue] if you think any credit is absent.

 ## About SIROK, Inc.